FaisalHawlader/EventManagement/README.md

 ## Objective

-The main objective of this project is to develop an Android application in order to manage the real world event.
+The main objective of this project is to develop an Android application for EVENT MANAGEMENT.

 ### Available features:
 Right now, the available features are: